sergiokopplin/indigo/_posts/2020-06-21-inventing_the_nih.md

 Crises and external circumstances began to expand the Hospital Service's initial mission.
 Beginning with management of quarantines for incoming ships, Congress and the executive branch began asking the Hospital Service to manage and investigate various other public health problems.

-It seems like the logic here was roughly: Who has the personal to deal with problem X?
+It seems like the logic here was roughly: Who has the personnel to deal with problem X?
 That weird marine worker insurance program?
 Sure, give it to them.

 [Germ theory](https://en.wikipedia.org/wiki/Germ_theory_of_disease) developed in the late nineteenth century, representing one of the great conceptual advances in modern biology.
 As part of the growing list of demands from Congress, the Hospital Service came to employ a few students of this new doctrine, including a direct trainee of Robert Koch himself, [Joseph Kinyoun](https://en.wikipedia.org/wiki/Joseph_J._Kinyoun).
-Kinyoun was placed in charge of establishing what we would now recognized as a basic research facility, termed the [Hygienic Laboratory](https://en.wikipedia.org/wiki/National_Institutes_of_Health#History) in keeping with the nomenclature of the time.
-This laboratory was fairly small by modern standards (< 200 employees), but it was the first time federal funding was used to support ongoing basic research.
+Kinyoun was placed in charge of establishing what we would now recognize as a basic research facility, termed the [Hygienic Laboratory](https://en.wikipedia.org/wiki/National_Institutes_of_Health#History) in keeping with the nomenclature of the time.
+This laboratory was fairly small by modern standards (< 200 employees), but it was the first time federal funding was used to support ongoing basic health research.

 ## Public health reformers push the Hospital Service to partner with some enterprising chemists

 Throughout the early 20th century, a number of private organizations lobbied the US government to become more involved in public health.
 These groups included labor unions, life insurance companies, social workers, and philanthropic foundations.
-Several of their campaigns boiled down to advocating a reorganization of existing programs from a [divisional organization structure to a functional organization structure.](https://hbr.org/1968/11/organizational-choice-product-vs-function) It's not clear to me this was really a great idea, but it seems like the public health advocates *really* wanted the government to spend more federal dollars on health overall, and the reorganization demand was a problematic political tactic that allowed them to claim they were seeking efficiencies while simultaneously alienating the existing civil service.
+Several of their campaigns boiled down to advocating a reorganization of existing programs from a [divisional organization structure to a functional organization structure.](https://hbr.org/1968/11/organizational-choice-product-vs-function) It's not clear to me this was really a great idea, but it seems like the public health advocates *really* wanted the government to spend more federal dollars on health overall, and the reorganization demand was a problematic political tactic that allowed them to claim they were seeking efficiencies, while inadvertently alienating the existing civil service.

 The Hospital Service was defensive when it came to these possible reforms, as they feared they might be subsumed then eliminated inside some larger department.
 However, they too wanted some reforms made.
-It seems they were particularly upset about their poor job security and compensation, issues that stemmed from federal rules only allowed medical doctors to receive federal commissions, not scientists.
-In order to fix there poor compensation situation, leaders of the Hospital Service were open to forming political coalitions with reformers, so long as they retained their independence and won pay increases.
+It seems they were particularly upset about their poor job security and compensation.
+These compensation problems stemmed from federal rules that allowed medical doctors to receive federal commissions, but not scientists.
+To improve their compensation, leaders of the Hospital Service were open to forming political coalitions with reformers, so long as they retained their independence and won pay increases.

-These reform campaigns set the stage for Joseph E. Ransdell (Senator, Louisiana) to partner with members of the American Chemical Society who were seeking to establish a new research institute for the study of "physiological chemistry."
-The ACS members were interested in establishing an institute mirroring Rockefeller University (then, Rockefeller Institute), providing long-term support for basic research from a private endowment to understand the chemical bases of human disease.
+These reform campaigns set the stage for Senator Joseph E. Ransdell of Louisiana to partner with members of the American Chemical Society seeking to establish a new research institute for the study of "physiological chemistry."
+The ACS members were interested in establishing an institute modeled on Rockefeller University (then, Rockefeller Institute), providing long-term support for basic research from a private endowment to understand the chemical basis of human disease.

 After failing for nearly a decade to raise private funds, the ACS members were convinced by Ransdell that the US Government would be a worthy patron.
 Together, ACS members and Randsell collaborated to develop a proposal for a federal research institute that grew into the National Institute of Health (singular at first!).